CherifD01/landing_page/README.md

 This will be a project called landing page.
-I will be attempting to create a bsic webpage layout using CSS.
+I will be attempting to create a basic webpage layout using CSS.